How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 What are some effective DIY strategies for preventing mice from entering my camper?

-We’ve found that sealing entry points is the most effective DIY strategy.
-Thoroughly inspect your camper for small holes or gaps and seal them using spray foam or steel wool.
-Mice can squeeze through openings as small as a dime!
+Sealing entry points is honestly the best DIY move.
+Inspect your camper for every tiny hole or gap and seal them up with spray foam or steel wool.
+Remember, mice can fit through a dime-sized opening!

 Can you recommend the best mouse repellent to use in an RV?